telerik/kendo-react-inputs/README.md

 ## Overview

-This repository contains the source code and the documentation of the Kendo UI components for React.
+This repository contains the source code and documentation of the Kendo UI Inputs components for React.

 Currently, the package includes only the Slider component.

 Telerik works on porting the following components too:

-* Color Picker
+* ColorPicker
-* Masked TextBox
+* MaskedTextBox
-* Numeric TextBox
+* NumericTextBox
 * Switch

 For more information on forthcoming Inputs package features and components, refer to the [Roadmap](https://github.com/telerik/kendo-react-inputs/blob/master/docs/roadmap.md).